luchanos/FeverCodeChallengeLuchanos/README.md

 - Go to container with your app service on the server by ```docker exec -it <your_app_container_id> sh```
 - Init alembic migrations by ```alembic init migrations```
-- Go to created alembic.ini file and set sqlalchemy.url to desirable database url address - set here the value from env REAL_DATABASE_URL.
+- Go to created alembic.ini file and set sqlalchemy.url to desirable database url address - set here the value from env `REAL_DATABASE_URL`.
 - Go to created migrations/env.py file and change target_metadata value to ```target_metadata = Base.metadata``` (don't forget import Base class previously from db.models then).
 - Run ```alembic revision --autogenerate -m "comment to your migration"``` - migration file(s) will be generated.
 - Run ```alembic upgrade heads``` - all generated migrations will be run to the database.